sauce-archives/help/docs/guides/dependency.md

 <img class="center shadow" src="/img/guides/dependency/dependency-05.png">

 Notice that a new [Install App](/docs/api/apps/#install) step was added to the script.
-In the script the dependency is referenced by its' numerical id.
+In the script the dependency is referenced by its numerical id.

 <img class="center shadow" src="/img/guides/dependency/dependency-06.png">